residential gate call box

 What is a gate call box?

-Gate call boxes are a type of visitor management system that includes:
+Gate call boxes are a type of gate security entry management system that includes:

 • Substations.
 A substation is a piece of hardware that allows a tenant to speak to a visitor at the gated entrance from inside a building.
-Depending on the type of gate call box you have, ‘substation’ can mean different things.
-Sometimes, gate call boxes direct all calls to one, singular substation monitored by a front desk, security office, or receptionist.
-Other times, they direct calls to individual substations that are installed in every tenant’s apartment or office.
+Depending on your gate call box type, ‘substation’ can mean different things.
+Call boxes for gates sometimes direct all calls to one substation monitored by a front desk, security office, or receptionist.
+They often direct calls to individual substations installed in every tenant’s apartment or office.

 • Gate opener.
-When a tenant wants to let their visitor in, they press a button on their substation.
+When tenants want to let their visitors in, they press a button on their substation.
 In turn, the motorized gate call box relays a signal to a sliding or swinging gate opener.
 In some cases, the gate can open automatically.

-Gate call boxes work by allowing tenants to communicate with their visitors via the master station and its substations.
-When the tenant has confirmed that the visitor can access the property they press an ‘open’ button, which tells the electronic security gate to open.
+Gate call boxes allow tenants to communicate with their visitors via the master station and its substations.
+When the tenant confirms that the visitor can access the property, they press an ‘open’ button, which tells the electronic security gate to open.

-Since many gates are not near an internet or telephone connection, it’s common to see wireless gate call boxes.
+Since many gates are not near an internet or telephone connection, it’s common to see wireless call box for gates.
 These call boxes are usually connected to their substations via a cellular network — eliminating the need to install additional wiring.

-Here’s how a visitor uses a gate call box:
+Here’s how a visitor uses a security gate access control system:

 1. Visitor finds and calls a tenant.
-Call boxes have directories that a visitor can use to select their intended tenant.
+Call boxes have directories that visitors can use to select their intended tenant.

 2. Gate call box signals substation.
-Whether the call box is part of a telephone entry system or it’s using a radio or a WiFi signal, the call box establishes a line of communication with the correct substation.
+Whether the call box is part of a telephone entry system or uses a radio or WiFi signal, it establishes a line of communication with the correct substation.

 3. Tenant uses substation to speak to visitor.
 Tenants talk to their visitors like they would through a traditional phone call.
 Though most call boxes don’t offer video calling, gate call boxes with cameras do.